-Many of the local Magisterial District Judges will offer a diversionary program for first offense underage citations.
+Many of Magisterial District Judges will offer a diversionary program for first offense underage citations, such as the YOP program in Centre County.
 If a diversionary program is offered and accepted, there is usually an educational or community service requirement, the costs and fees associated with the ticket are due, but the fine is not, and the citation is marked as 'dismissed' when the program is successfully completed.

 - Public Drunkenness